[ overboard / sfw / alt / cytube] [ leftypol / b / WRK / hobby / tech / edu / ga / ent / 777 / posad / i / a / R9K / dead ] [ meta ]

 Updates since the start of the last thread:

-The (largely civilian) Palestinian death toll has now passed 31,000.
+The (largely civilian) Palestinian death toll has now passed 34,000.
+With over 10,000 missing, it's expected that current estimates are lower than the actual death toll.

-The International Court of Justice made an interim ruling in South Africa's favor in their case accusing Israel of genocidal acts in Gaza, deeming it plausible, Nicaragua signed on to the case.
+The International Court of Justice made an interim ruling in South Africa's favor in their case accusing Israel of genocidal acts in Gaza, deeming it plausible.
+Ireland, Turkey, and Colombia joined Nicaragua in signing on to South Africa's case against Israel.

 Post too long.
 Click here to view the full text.